 Cooking Techniques: Frying vs. Baking

 Now that your meatballs are formed, it’s time to decide how you’ll cook them.
 There are two main methods for cooking Italian meatballs recipe: frying and baking.
-Both have their pros and cons, so it depends on your preference.
+Both have their pros and cons, so it really depends on your preference.

 - Frying Meatballs in Olive Oil

-Classic Marinara Sauce for Italian Meatballs
+Classic Marinara Sauce for Italian meatballs recipe

 Simple Ingredients for Marinara Sauce